 Sometimes, you've got to prune.
 When you're working on your property and you need to cut down shrubs and tree branches, you have to have the right tools.
 While shears and other implements often work well at low heights, it's a real pain in the neck to have to bring out a ladder and shear away branches and limbs on the trees on your property.
-This is where the best pole saw comes in handy.
+This is where the best pole saw of 2018 comes in handy.

 These devices add a lot of convenience to the gardening and pruning process and are ideal for taking care of overhanging limbs.
 With that said, in this guide, we're going to provide you with some reviews of pole saws so that you can easily find the best model of pole saw to fit your needs.